 - 6 points

-- This elective unit is only available to elected Guild and Faculty society or club office bearers with approval of the Dean, Coursework Studies on advice from the Guild President.
+- This elective unit is only available to elected Guild and Faculty society or club office bearers with approval of the Pro Vice-Chancellor (Academic) on advice from the Guild President.
 The objective of the unit is to enable students who are incumbent office bearers to enrol in a unit for academic credit in recognition of their service contribution to the Guild and the University.
 Office bearers play a vital leadership role within the student body through which they learn, develop and apply a complex mix of knowledge and skills including communication, interpersonal, decision making, prioritisation, planning and budgeting knowledge and skills, as well as goal setting and project management.
 Guild office bearers generally benefit from community recognition and this has the potential to greatly enhance their employment and leadership opportunities in the future.
 This unit recognises both the service contribution of Guild and student society/club office bearers to the Guild and University and the learning experience of this role.
 By enrolling in this unit, students will have time freed up to enable them to make a strong contribution, minimise any possible adverse impact on their regular studies and, for some students, enable them to maintain full time enrolment.

 Includes: Vice President, Treasurer, Secretary, Education Council President, Societies Council President, Public Affairs Council President, Environment Officer, International Students' Service Director, Sports Representative, Welfare Officer, Women's Officer, and Faculty Society and Club Presidents where the aims and objective of the club reflect the ethos of UWA and illustrate a contribution to the Guild, University, and the community; and where the club has over 100 members and runs at least five events of a Medium or Major classification each year, each of which includes a comprehensive event management plan.